rendro/cajal/README.markdown

 Now this function is called every frame (default framerate is set to 30) and after 500 calls/frames it will be stopped.
 The `duration` parameter is optional and leaving it blank will run the animation until you stop it manually.

-If you want to change the frame rate set the variable `loopFps` to your favourite value.

 ### Easing functions ###